LeftClicka/Forge-1.7.10-JNI-SDK/README.md

 ## Building the Project

 1. Obtain the JNI headers from your JDK and place them into the `dependency` directory.
-2. Run the `make` in the project's root directory to build a static library.
+2. Run `make` in the project's root directory to build a static library.

 ---